-Knowledge of occupational hazards and safety precautions related to the duties.
+Knowledge of occupational hazards and safety precautions applicable to the work.

 Ability to read and write English.

-Ability to understand, follow and provide verbal and written directions/instructions in English.
+Ability to understand, follow and provide verbal and written directions/instructions given in English.

 Ability to read and understand engineering or architectural plans and specifications.